Zero-shot Class Unlearning via Layer-wise Relevance Analysis and Neuronal Path Perturbation: Methodology

 \subsection{Neuronal Path Perturbation}

 In neural networks for image classification, the initial layers typically extract low-level features such as edges and textures.
-The middle layers capture higher-level features like shapes and parts.
-In contrast, the FC layers converge the features into more abstract representations for classification so that we will perturb the FC layer $l_i$ for cutting off the neuronal classification path.
+Middle layers capture higher-level features like shapes and parts.
+In contrast, the FC layers transform these features into more abstract representations for classification.
+Therefore, we perturb the FC layer $l$ to disrupt the neuronal classification path.

-First, we extract the neurons' weights that need to be perturbed.
-In Equation~\ref{Weight_set}, we define the set of weights in layer $l_i$ that need to be perturbed as $W^i$.
-Formally, let $w^i$ represent the weights connecting layer $l_{i-1}$ to $l_i$.
-Each weight $w^i$ in $W^i$ corresponds with the position $p$ of neurons in $S^i$.
+First, we identify the weights connected to the neurons that need to be perturbed.
+These are the weights connecting the preceding layer $l-1$ to the selected neurons in layer $l$.
+As identified by the relevance analysis in the previous section, the set of strongly relevant neuron positions in layer $l$ for the unlearned class is $S_l$.
+In Equation~\ref{Weight_set}, we represent the set containing all incoming weights connected to the neurons identified in $S_l$ as $W_l$.

-To facilitate the unlearning of a specific class from the neural network, we apply dropout to the neurons in layer $l_i$ responsible for classifying this class.
-As Equation~\ref{neurons_set} shows, $S^i$ denotes the set of neurons part of the neuronal classification path for the unlearning class in layer $l_i$.
-We implement dropout by setting the weights $w^i$, connecting the neurons in $S^i$ to the previous layer to $0$ as Equation~\ref{dropout}, effectively disrupting the classification path.
+To facilitate unlearning of a specific class, we apply targeted dropout by modifying the weights connected to the neurons in layer $l$ responsible for classifying this class.
+As Equation~\ref{neurons_set} shows, $S_l$ is the list of strongly relevant neuron positions part of the neuronal classification path for the unlearning class in layer $l$.
+We implement this by setting the incoming weights to the neurons whose positions are in $S_l$ to $0$.
+Specifically, for each neuron position $p \in S_l$, all weights connecting from layer $l-1$ to the neuron at position $p$ in layer $l$ are set to $0$.
+This effectively disrupts the classification path.

-The neuronal path perturbation modifies the forward propagation with the dropout mask $M^i$ in $l_i$, where $M^i$ has entries of 0 for the weights corresponding to neurons in $S^i$ and $1$ otherwise, leading to the updated prediction function:
+This neuronal path perturbation modifies the forward propagation.
+We implement this by setting the weights corresponding to neurons in $S_l$ to $0$.
+This creates modified network parameters $\theta'$, where the weights in layer $l$ connected to neurons in $S_l$ are zeroed out.
+The updated prediction function is then computed using these modified parameters, denoted as $F'\left( x \right) = F\left( x, \theta' \right)$.

-By applying this targeted dropout, the network unlearns the specific class, as the classification path through layer $l_i$ is effectively cut off.
+By applying this targeted weight masking (or dropout), the network unlearns the specific class, as the classification path through layer $l$ is effectively severed.